isidorogu/RCT/README.md

 # RCT
-RCT is a package that helps you focus on the statistics of the randomized control trials, rather than the heavy programming lifting.
-Any social scientist, analytics developer should use RCT when conducting Field Experiments.
+RCT helps you focus on the statistics of the randomized control trials, rather than the heavy programming lifting.
+Any social scientist should use RCT when conducting Field Experiments.

 RCT helps you in the whole process of designing and evaluating a RCT.